 - Examine seasonal movement patterns of Cobia and evaluate the degree of mixing between sub-regions in the Gulf of Mexico;

 To meet these objectives, we are tagging Cobia with pop-up satellite archival transmitting tags (PSATs) to examine movement patterns and provide insight into the degree of connectivity between sub-regions of the Gulf including Mexican waters.
-To engage recreational anglers, we will also provide cooperating anglers with dart tags to continue our citizen scientist sportfish tagging initiative and increase the likelihood of additional connectivity and movement data.
-Because sub-regional stock structure of cobia in the Gulf is largely unknown, this project will provide much improved data for use in upcoming stock assessments and allow managers to better predict how the stock will respond to new regulations, reduce uncertainty, and make more informed future management decisions.
+Additionally, by also fitting animals with acoustic transmitters and tracking them with an array of acoustic receivers, we can better define both fine- and broad-scale movement patterns along the Texas coast and beyond.
+To engage recreational anglers, we also provide cooperating anglers with dart tags to continue our citizen scientist sportfish tagging initiative and increase the likelihood of additional connectivity and movement data.
+Because sub-regional stock structure of Cobia in the Gulf is largely unknown, this project will provide much improved data for use in upcoming stock assessments and allow managers to better predict how the stock will respond to new regulations, reduce uncertainty, and make more informed future management decisions.